quicwg/wg-materials/ietf103/minutes.md

 Jana: Fastly doesn't intend to do it now, but no promises

-Martin Seeman: My protocol apps won't implement it
+Marten Seemann: quic-go won't implement it

 ##### 5. Intent to implement and deploy